Health

 Vaping

-According to the Healthy Kids Survey,xiii of more than 100,000 Colorado students, nearly 26% of high schoolers said they currently vape nicotine, defined as having smoked an electronic cigarette in the last 30 days.
-In El Paso County, the percentage was 26.1%.
-The same survey indicated that most students try vaping by the time they are 15 years old; 40% of students 15 years old or younger reported they had used an electronic vape, and that percentage jumped to 50% by age 17.
+In 2023, according to the Healthy Kids Survey, 9% of surveyed Colorado high schoolers said they currently vape nicotine, defined as having smoked an electronic cigarette in the last 30 days.xiii That figure has dropped by nearly two-thirds since 2019.
+El Paso County data is not available for 2023 but local usage closely mirrored state rates in 2019 and 2021.
+The same survey indicated that most students try vaping by the time they are 15 years old; in 2019, 40% of students 15 years old or younger reported they had used an electronic vape, and that percentage jumped to 50% by age 17.
 The graph below shows that in El Paso County, almost 50% of students surveyed in 2019 had used a vaping product.

 Access to vaping supplies is relatively easy.
-Forty-five percent of youth under 15 years old and 80% of young adults 18 years or older were confident they could get an electronic vape.
+In 2019, 45% of youth under 15 years old and 80% of young adults 18 years or older were confident they could get an electronic vape.
 Students reported it was slightly easier to get e-vapes in 2019 than in 2017, although students 15 or younger reported it was much harder.xiv

 Opioid Use and Overdoses

-Opioid overdose deaths in Colorado in 2020 were 16.2 per 100,000 people (age adjusted).
-The rate for Colorado Springs was slightly lower at 15.4.
-According to the 2020 El Paso County Coroner’s Report,xv drug-related deaths increased from 130 in 2019 to 186 in 2020.
-The table below summarizes the types of substances that were found during autopsy and the associated increase in deaths between 2019 to 2020.
-Forty percent of drug-related deaths in El Paso County were due to a combination of substances.
+Opioid overdose deaths in Colorado in 2023 were 21.7 per 100,000 people (age adjusted).
+The rate for El Paso County was slightly lower at 20.3.
+According to the El Paso County Coroner,xvi drug-related deaths increased from 130 in 2019 to 227 in 2021 before dropping slightly to 216 in 2022.
+The table below summarizes the types of substances that were found during autopsy and the associated increase in deaths between 2019 to 2022.
+Forty-four percent of drug-related deaths in El Paso County were due to a combination of substances.

-Mental Health America data from 2020 show a growing prevalence in substance use due to the extended isolation and stressors of the COVID-19 pandemic.xvi Eight percent of Americans now indicate they have a substance use disorder (SUD), while in Colorado, the percentage is closer to 12%.xvii
+Recent data has shown a growing prevalence in substance use due to the extended isolation and stressors of the COVID-19 pandemic.xvi Seventeen percent of Americans now indicate they have a substance use disorder (SUD),xvii while in Colorado, the percentage is closer to 12%.xviii

-This concerning increase, coupled with a decrease in addiction counselors, underscores the critical need for substance use disorder prevention, treatment and recovery programs in the region.
-This is especially true for those who are served by Colorado’s Medicaid program as there are currently no residential treatment providers within the Regional Accountable Entity (RAE) that serve El Paso and Teller Counties.
+This underscores the critical need for substance use disorder prevention, treatment and recovery programs in the region.
+This is especially true for those who are served by Colorado’s Medicaid program.
 Lack of a full continuum-of-care often forces residents to seek care outside of the region or state, or, worse yet, forgo treatment.

 Reducing barriers to accessing help, including same-day treatment, medication-assisted treatment, and residential treatment when appropriate, can help reduce opioid and drug overdose deaths.
 Educating the community on Narcan and expanding safe needle exchange programs in the community are evidence-based practices that can help reduce opioid use and deaths.